 When running a startup, you can see very clearly by the data in real-time whether a product is working or not.
-When the product is not working, it can be due to a little UI/UX error on the site, for example, users cannot find the sign-up button or a larger problem, the product is not what the market wanted.
+When the product is not working, it can be due to a little UI/UX error on the site.
+For example, users cannot find the sign-up button, or the product is not what the market wants.

-“This scientific basis is resulting in programs that are significantly more reliable than those we wrote in former days when intuition was the only basis of correctness.”http://www.paulgraham.com/knuth.html?source=post_page—————————
+“This scientific basis is resulting in programs that are significantly more reliable than those we wrote in former days when intuition was the only basis of correctness” – Paul Graham.

-In the early days of Roomhints, the application went from having 1000s of users writing in negative reviews and support tickets that the app doesn’t work to the next day the startup having 50,000 new users overnight who loved the product.
+In the early days of Roomhints, the application went from having 1000s of users writing negative reviews and support tickets that the app didn’t work to the next day, the startup having 50,000 new users overnight who loved the product.

-These new users were using the platform in a completely different way than our team ever expected.
+These new users were using the platform completely differently than our team ever expected.
 We changed the product messaging and business direction within 24 hours.

-It is within those moments when you have to be in the present, trust what you know, and make a change.
-The original direction was not working and we had no knowing whether this new direction would work either.
-But we had to push the product into this new, unknown, outside our comfort zone direction in order to know.
+Within those moments, you have to be in the present, trust what you know, and make a change.
+The original direction was not working, and we didn’t know whether this new direction would work either.
+But we had to push the product into the unknown, into the realms outside our comfort zone.

-Have confidence in your decision, even if it is just a hunch in the moment.
+Have confidence in your decision, even if it is just a hunch.
 It will keep moving you forward.

 Get used to plans being fluid.
-Roomhints recently opened an office in Denver and I moved from San Francisco to Denver.
-A common question is, “how long will you be in Denver?”
+Roomhints recently opened an office in Denver, and I moved from San Francisco to Denver.
+The common question is, “How long will you be in Denver?”
 I say I’ll be here next month but not sure exactly how long.
 I can see the fear in the person who asked the question’s face.
 They hate how ambiguous this answer is and will usually reply with constraints.
 Trying to fill a future of me, for them, in their mind.
 “Like 1 year?
-3 years?” they reply.
+3 years?” they respond.

 “Intelligence is the ability to adapt to change.”Stephen Hawking

 I set a plan for each week and adjust based on the events that have happened for the next week.
-Always stay true to the big vision, big goal but be flexible with the details to get there.
+Always stay true to the big vision and big goal but be flexible with the details to get there.

 I have absolutely enjoyed how invigorating it can be to be okay with the unknown details of how I will reach my vision for Roomhints and my personal life.

 Practice going outside your comfort zone and see for yourself how invigorating it is, how strong and full of energy you become.
-This is when creativity flourishes and innovations are born.
-It is within these times that we achieve beyond what we have imagined and that is invigorating.
+This is when creativity flourishes, and innovations are born.
+Within these times, we achieve beyond what we have imagined, which is invigorating.

-Starting Roomhints, we had no clue the best UI/UX design for an app but it was such early days that no one really had any clue.
-The behavior for how people will interface with apps had not been established.
-We took the risk to be one of the early pioneers to figure it out and within a year we all of sudden were the experts.
-We were the experts because we entered into territory that no one had gone before.
+Starting Roomhints, we had no clue about the best UI/UX design for an app, but it was such early days that no one had any clue.
+The behavior of how people will interface with apps has not been established.
+We took the risk of being one of the early pioneers to figure it out, and within a year, we suddenly became the experts.
+We were the experts because we entered a territory no one had gone to before.

-Third, these unknown times may seem hard but your mind will grow.
-The more you flex this muscle of going outside your comfort zone the better you will be to adapt to anything that comes your way.
+Third, these unknown times may seem complicated, but your mind will grow.
+The more you flex this muscle of going outside your comfort zone, the better you will adapt to anything coming your way.